 |Last T20s||Gloucestershire v Essex at Cheltenham, Jul 17, 2016 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Dent's professional career got underway in August 2009, when he signed for his home county, Gloucestershire, and made his one-day debut before the season was out.
+Bristol-born, Dent's professional career got underway in August 2009, when he signed for his home county and made his one-day debut before the season was out.
 He represented England Under-19s in the World Cup in New Zealand in January 2010, scoring 96 runs at 32.00 as England lost to West Indies in the quarter-final.
 That summer he made his first-class debut against Northamptonshire at Bristol.

 Despite a modest return of 725 runs, Dent played every Championship game in 2010 and in 2011 was promoted to open the batting, where he returned a more fruitful 649 runs at 34.15, including a maiden first-class century, exactly 100, against Surrey at Cheltenham.
 His 2012 was hampered by a broken little finger - the same digit he was forced to have surgery on the season before - but a year later finally saw him deliver on his promise and he signed a contract extension to 2016.
 His 2014 began with a double century against Cardiff MCCU but it was the falsest of dawns as just 436 runs in 22 Championship innings followed.